likithpala7/VQ-VAE/README.md

 - [Contributing](#contributing)

 ## Overview
-This repository contains an implementation of a PixelCNN model that is trained to model the distribution of latent codes from a VQ-VAE.
+This repository contains an implementation of a VQ-VAE that is trained to reconstruct images of faces, as well as an implementatino of a PixelCNN model that is trained to model the distribution of latent codes from the VQ-VAE.
 The goal is to generate new samples by modeling the latent space distribution and using the VQ-VAE decoder to reconstruct images.

 ## Features
+- **Facial Reconstruction**: Use VQ-VAE to reconstruct the original images, with high-quality.
 - **VQ-VAE Latent Code Generation**: Use VQ-VAE to encode images into discrete latent codes.
 - **PixelCNN-Based Modeling**: A PixelCNN model for autoregressively modeling the latent space.
 - **Autoregressive Sampling**: Generate new latent codes, which can then be decoded by the VQ-VAE to create new images.